Britney: Piece of Me: Broadcasts

-On May 27, 2015, Spears performed her single "Pretty Girls" with Iggy Azalea for the 2015 Billboard Music Awards from her residency stage.
+On May 17, 2015, Spears performed her single "Pretty Girls" with Iggy Azalea for the 2015 Billboard Music Awards from her residency stage.
 In August 2016, following the release of her ninth studio album Glory, Spears performed two songs from the album, "Make Me" without G-Eazy and "Do You Wanna Come Over?", for Today.

-On December 21, 2017, Spears announced on her social media platforms that she will be broadcasting a special performance from The AXIS Theatre at Planet Hollywood on Dick Clark's New Year's Rockin' Eve '18 with Ryan Seacrest.
+On December 21, 2017, Spears announced on her social media platforms that she would be broadcasting a special performance from The AXIS Theatre at Planet Hollywood on Dick Clark's New Year's Rockin' Eve '18 with Ryan Seacrest.
 Her performance of "Work Bitch" aired on December 31, 2017 and her performance of "Toxic" aired on January 1, 2018 shortly after the New Years countdown in the Eastern Time Zone.